Christopher Morel Player Props: Cubs vs. Yankees

 Christopher Morel At The Plate

-- Morel is batting .270 with eight doubles, a triple, 15 home runs and 13 walks.
+- Morel has eight doubles, a triple, 15 home runs and 14 walks while batting .267.

-- Morel has reached base via a hit in 30 games this season (of 47 played), and had multiple hits in 12 of those games.
+- Morel has picked up a hit in 62.5% of his 48 games this year, with at least two hits in 25.0% of them.

-- Morel has an RBI in 20 of 47 games this season, with multiple RBI in 11 of them.
+- In 20 games this season (41.7%), Morel has picked up an RBI, and in 11 of those games (22.9%) he had two or more.
 He has also driven home three or more of his team's runs in six contests.

-- He has scored in 28 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.